- Stocks and ETFs flat-rate plan: $5 ($4 for IRA)

 Tradestation/TOS (Tradestation Review) are two

-very similar brokerage companies with the same customer base: very active traders, hedge funds and day-traders.
+very similar direct market access brokerage companies with the same customer base: very active traders (day-traders), institutions and hedge funds.

 Interactive Brokers is known for very obnoxious customer service, and the firm will tighten margin requirements and liquidate positions with very little warning.

-We only recommend Tradestation and Interactive Brokers for experienced, active traders and hedge funds.
-For everybody else,
+We recommend Tradestation and Interactive Brokers only for experienced, active traders and hedge funds.
+Tradestation is the best firm for futures

-especially beginners and those who rarely trade, we suggest researching companies in Online Brokers List.
+beginners and anyone who rarely trades, we suggest researching other companies in Online Brokers List.